christian-becker/tac_plus-ng/README.md

 ---

 ### 2.)
 CONFIGURE the container - tac_plus-ng
 Just copy your tac_plus-ng configuration to "etc" directory or adjust your settings in the existing file "tac_plus-ng.cfg".
+Hint: The sample configuration "etc/sample_tac_plus-ng.cfg-ads_working" is working well with Active Directory backend and logging.
+The AD groups "tacacs_admins" and "tacacs_readonly" can get access to network devices with different privelege levels.

 ---